Probation officers don't supervise violent criminals.

 Not many offenders are on supervision.

 Actually, there are over 150,000 offenders on active supervision in the state of Florida.
-Community supervision in Florida is provided to adult offenders who are sentence to a supervision type imposed by: a criminal court, the Florida Parole Commission, or a contractual agreement between the State Attorney's office, the offender, and the Florida Department of Corrections.
+Community supervision in Florida is provided to adult offenders who are sentence to a supervision type imposed by: a criminal court, the Florida Commission on Offender Review, or a contractual agreement between the State Attorney's office, the offender, and the Florida Department of Corrections.
 There are 1,919 Correctional Probation Officers (as of 6/30/11) responsible for the supervision of over 150,000 offenders under community supervision in Florida.
 For a detailed report on the number of offenders, types of offenses and geographical population visit the Community Supervision Population Report (www.dc.state.fl.us/pub/spop/).